 Honesty was the best tactic here, and Ben decided to pursue it, which was extremely out-of-character for him.
 “Yes, I have,” he replied.
 He’d been promiscuous.
 He’d slept with dozens of women who’d ultimately dissatisfied him.
 This wasn’t news to Ben, but maybe it was news to Travis.
 “I’ll spare you the numbers,” he continued.
 “I’m not real proud of some of my decisions.”

 Travis gripped the steering wheel a little deeper but otherwise seemed unruffled by the answer, as though he’d already anticipated the response.
 “I figured as much,” he said.
-“I mean, with you being who you are, handsome and sexy and famous and shit.
-I’ve no doubt you’ve had plenty of ladies tossing panties your way.
-Probably guys tossing jockstraps, too, but you’ve been too much in denial to appreciate it.
+“I mean, you being who you are, handsome and sexy and famous and shit.
+I’ve no doubt there’ve been plenty of ladies tossing panties your way.
+Probably guys tossing jockstraps, too, but you’ve been too deep in the closet to appreciate it.
 Now, though, maybe you will.
 Now that you’ve been to the other side, and you know what you like.”